simeononsecurity/simeononsecurity.ch/content/articles/understanding-security-classification-guides/index.en.md

 ## **Significance of Security Classification Guides**

 Security classification guides play a vital role in information security and the protection of classified information.
-Here are some reasons why they are significant:
+Here are some reasons why they're significant:

 1. **Consistent Handling**: SCGs provide a consistent framework for handling classified information, ensuring that all individuals follow standardized procedures and protocols.